MBCProject/mbc-markdown/execution/execution-dependency.md

 Execution Dependency
 ====================
 Software may require certain run-time or library dependencies consistent with normal software development and deployment.
 For example, software may require the presence of a .NET or Java runtime or to be run by a webserver that supports PHP.
-Unlike in [Conditional Execution](../execution/conditional-execution.md) this dependency is not because of an explicit check coded into the malware by the author.
+Unlike in **Conditional Execution ([B0025](../execution/conditional-execution.md))** this dependency is not because of an explicit check coded into the malware by the author.